Overview: Capsule CRM and Salesforce CRM as CRM Category solutions.

 Capsule CRM in Action: Unique Use Cases

-How does Capsule CRM facilitate Contact List Management?
+How does Capsule CRM facilitate Forecasting?

-What makes Capsule CRM ideal for Forecasting?
+What makes Capsule CRM ideal for Workflow Management?

 What solutions does Capsule CRM provide for Lead Tracking?